mercurythedeveloper/si-d3-components/README.md

 Modify index.html link to FA css
 Modify angular.json styles and script

+## VSCode
+QT Paste JSON as Code - used for generating TypeScript interface from JSON schema

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.